-Tou Thao, Thomas Lane & J. Alexander Kueng Expected To Be Charged In The Death Of George Floyd
+Tou Thao, Thomas Lane & J. Alexander Kueng Charged With Aiding & Abetting In The Death Of George Floyd

-Former Minneapolis police officers Tou Thao, Thomas Lane & J. Alexander Kueng are expected to be charged in the killing of George Floyd, per TMZ.
-On Wednesday, Minnesota Attorney General Keith Ellison announced plans to charge the three officers with aiding and abetting second-degree murder.
+Former Minneapolis police officers Tou Thao, Thomas Lane & J. Alexander Kueng have been charged in the killing of George Floyd, per NBC News.
+On Wednesday, Minnesota Attorney General Keith Ellison announced plans to charge the three officers with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.

 Thao, Lane, and Kueng’s anticipated charges will likely be joined by an elevated charge against fellow former officer Derek Chauvin.
 According to a report from the Star Tribune, Chauvin will now be facing a second-degree murder charge for his role in the brutal altercation with Floyd on May 25.
 A video from the scene showed Chauvin holding his knee against Floyd’s neck for eight minutes and 46 seconds while the victim pleaded for air.